deng-kevin/AFK-Simmumah-Macro/README.md

 # Future ideas:
-~~Have the macro use commands from an emulated controller, so that the user can Alt-Tab out and continue using their PC.~~ I could add things like empowering rift and well or other class abilities, but that would depend on stat values of recovery/intellect/strength, so it would not work for everyone
+~~Have the macro use commands from an emulated controller, so that the user can Alt-Tab out and continue using their PC.~~ I could add things like empowering rift and well or other class abilities, but that would depend on stat values of recovery/intellect/strength, so it would not work for everyone.

-# If you have any questions or have a request, message DengKevin#2947 on Discord.
+If you want more macros or have any new ideas DM DengKevin#2947 on Discord about it and I will see if I can do it and update the github with it.

+# Credit
+ViGEmBus is available here for more info: https://github.com/ViGEm/ViGEmBus

+Credit to EvilC for making the ViGEm wrapper for AHK: https://github.com/evilC/AHK-ViGEm-Bus